HorsesAss.Org

 Drinking Liberally — Seattle

-So please join us for another evening of politics under the influence at the Seattle chapter of Drinking Liberally.
-We meet at the Montlake Ale House, 2307 24th Avenue E. Starting time is 8:00 pm, but a few folks will show up early for dinner.
+We meet every Tuesday at the Montlake Ale House, 2307 24th Avenue E. Starting time is 8:00 pm, but a few folks show up earlier for dinner.

 Share: